Rohland/barky/README.md

 3. The bot is not a member of the channel.
 4. The reply did not mention barky, or was not in the thread of one of barky's own alert messages
    - barky deliberately ignores everything else, including top level mentions in the channel.
+5. The channel posts with a different bot token to the one chat ops is configured on, so no app is listening there - see *More than one channel* above.

 **If the chat ops log shows Slack ids instead of names**